 2. The maximum number of hours you can work on campus is 19 hours per week.
 If you tutor and work elsewhere on campus, the total for both jobs must not equal more than 19 hours per week.
 There is no minimum amount of hours you must tutor.

 3. Please realize that this is a job.
 Before you commit to tutoring, be sure you have enough time to handle tutoring and your own school work.
 Repeatedly canceling or rescheduling tutoring sessions is cause for termination.

 4. Exchange phone numbers with your tutees during your first tutoring session.
 It is your responsibility, not the tutor coordinator’s responsibility, to call your tutees if you cannot come.
 If you must cancel, let your tutees know as early as possible.
 If you fail to inform the tutor coordinator and tutees about your absence at least 24 hours in advance, then you will be given a warning.
 If you obtain 3 warnings, you will be dismissed from the program.

-5. Tutoring is held in room E110 unless otherwise stated.
+5. Tutoring is held in the study room located inside A109 unless otherwise stated.
 Tutoring is not allowed in the library, snack area, or off campus and is only allowed during school hours.
 Remember NO food or drink allowed in the tutoring area.
 Be courteous of others tutoring around you!